 Special Note: Send this letter by certified mail, return receipt requested.
-Keep a copy for your file and forward a copy to Tony McKinnon, Sr., Director of Industrial Relations, APWU, AFL-CIO, at 1300 L Street, N.W., Washington, D.C., 20005.
+Keep a copy for your file and forward a copy to the Director of Industrial Relations, APWU, AFL-CIO, at 1300 L Street, N.W., Washington, D.C., 20005.